-During your stay at one of our vacation rentals here at Naples Florida Vacation Homes, we hope that you will take the time to see the Western Everglades.
+During your stay in Naples Florida, we hope that you will take the time to see the Western Everglades.
 The Western Everglades is still part of the Florida Everglades, which is still considered a UNESCO World Heritage Site and is also one of the most important ecosystems in the world.
 Placing the term “western” in front of Everglades helps to demark its direction-west.

 Everglades National Park, Gulf Coast